bingomanatee/wonderlandlabs-monorepo/packages/forest/README.md

 ## TMI (3) - atomic actions

-Each branch is atomic.
+Each $branch is atomic.
 If it is inside a scope (transaction) the transaction is considered atomic, effectively containing the set of all changes that follow it (including those in sub-scopes).

-There is no limit to the number of key/values that can be changed, deleted or added by a branch; you can replace _one_, _all_ or _none_ of the keys within the branches' data.
+There is no limit to the number of key/values that can be changed, deleted or added by a $branch; you can replace _one_, _all_ or _none_ of the keys within the branches' data.

 * If the action type is `Action_s.replace` then _all_ the data in the tree is replaced by the branches' data;
-* If the action type is `Action_s.clear` then _all_ the data in the tree is _erased_ by the branch.
+* If the action type is `Action_s.clear` then _all_ the data in the tree is _erased_ by the $branch.

 (the "replace" functionality has not been implemented yet).